 Computing at St Barnabas and St Paul’s is very much a central part of our curriculum.
 Discrete Computing lessons are taught once a week throughout the school, as well as being embedded within our Creative Curriculum topics.

-The development of Computing is continuously ongoing within the school with the introduction of new hardware and software packages such as banks of laptops, class Ipads, multi-touch interactive class room boards and the 4D immersive pop up to name but a few.
+The development of Computing is continuously ongoing within the school with the introduction of new hardware and software packages such as: banks of laptops, class Ipads, multi-touch interactive class room boards, class VR headsets etc.